Illawarra Rugby League: History

 Only the Northern parts of the Illawarra have traditionally been included in this competition, with teams further south playing in Group 7.
 However, Shellharbour's decision in 2009 to field a team in the NSW Cup was coupled with a decision to play in the Illawarra Rugby League as well, blurring the boundary between the two competitions.
 Other Group 7 clubs are fielding teams in the lower leagues of Illawarra competitions and there's a possibility the two competitions may merge.

 The Illawarra Division is one of the strongest, along with Newcastle, local competition in New South Wales.
 The league features many former and current players from the NRL Senior Competition and also players from the NRL Youth Competition.
 The Illawarra Division Senior representative team are two-time National Country champions and have won the Country Rugby League championships consistently.
 The Division also supplies players to the NSWRL Harold Matthews and SG Ball Cup competitions.

 On 21 July 2011, whilst celebrating their centenary, Illawarra Rugby League announced their "Team of the Century".
 Immortals Graeme Langlands and Bob Fulton featured at fullback and five-eighth respectively, as well as Harry Wells at centre.
 The entire team follows:

+In 2022, the First Grade competition was elevated to Major Competitions Level, with two teams joining from Sydney in Cronulla-Caringbah and De La Salle Caringbah.
+The former departed after just one season, while the latter lasted four, winning back-to-back minor premierships in 2023 and 2024, before departing at the end of 2025.
+The Helensburgh Tigers also dropped to reserve grade around this time.

+In early 2026, the Sutherland-Loftus Pirates were announced as the replacement for De La Salle, taking over the club's affiliation with NSW Cup club Newtown Jets and joining the Illawarra Cup that season.

 Teams

-The following table lists the clubs and the teams fielded in the 2024 senior competitions: Mojo Homes Illawarra Cup - NSWRL President's Cup Southern Conference (PC), Division 1 (Div1), Division 2 (Div2), Under 18s (U18), Women's tackle (Wom), Ladies League Tag (LLT).
+The following table lists the clubs and the teams fielded in the 2026 senior competitions: Mojo Homes Illawarra Cup - NSWRL President's Cup Southern Conference (PC), Division 1 (Div1), Division 2 (Div2), Under 18s (U18), Women's tackle (Wom), Ladies League Tag (LLT).
 The table also indicates whether the club has junior teams.

 Clubs are listed by their highest grade of competition.